+Figure 10-10: 3-D dashboard [793725 c10f010.png]

+[AU: Quickly reflect on why Figure 10-10 isn’t an effective dashboard.
+Again, let the reader have a way to read the figure.
+Thanks, Kevin (PjE)]

+AR: done.
+Thx.

-To be effective, dashboards must be pleasant to view so there must some amount of artistic choice going into the creation.
+To be effective, dashboards must be pleasant to view, so there must some amount of artistic choice going into the creation.
 However, it’s necessary to design within constraints.
-It’s similar to the difference between free verse poetry and more formal types, such as haiku or a Shakesperian sonnet where constraints provide context for creativity without muting it in any way.
+It’s similar to the difference between free verse poetry and more formal typessuch as a haiku or a Shakespearean sonnetwhere constraints provide context for creativity without muting it in any way.
 Likewise, there are some design guidelines that can help channel your creative side when building dashboards.

 Limit Chart Types

-When encoding information into a chart, stick with the ones that are easiest for consumers to decode.
-Some good choices (that were covered in Chapter 6) are:
+When encoding information into a chart, stick with the ones that are easiest for viewers to decode.
+Some good choices are:

 Bar graphs/bullet graphs